Army of the Kingdom of Naples (Napoleonic): Battle of Tolentino

 Bianchi commanded 12 battalions, 10 squadrons and four batteries of artillery, totalling just under 11,000 men and 28 guns.
 Murat had 15,000 infantry, 2,000 cavalry and 35 guns.
 Bianchi knew he was outnumbered and outgunned but decided against a retreat.
 The town of Tolentino was surrounded by its medieval walls and blocked the valley of the River Chienti, along which valley the road from Macerata to Foligno ran.
 The terrain around the Chienti is generally hilly, with several ridges dotting the landscape.

 Murat sent a division under Carrascosa to slow down Niepperg’s Austrians who could’ve turned Murat's flank.
 However, Murat soon learned of Carrascosa's defeat at the Battle of Scappezano.
 At Tolentino, the Neapolitan troops originally made good progress until Murat ordered his advancing columns into 4 giant squares – large, lumbering formations made to protect from cavalry, which was not a serious threat to the Neapolitans.
 Bianchi seized the opportunity to order an artillery battery to rip through the leading square at close range, and then charged several squadrons of cavalrymen into the gaps left in the square.
 The entire advance broke and the Neapolitans fled.

 Being pushed at three sides, Murat's resolve crumbled, and so did his army.
 They withdrew behind the cover of night, and soon dissolved into a leaderless mob.

 The battle's result had drastic results on both sides’ morale.
 On 20 May, peace negotiations began, and Neapolitan generals Pepe and Carrascosa sued for peace, signing the Treaty of Casalanza.
-The Austrian armies entered Naples on the 23rd, and restored Ferdinand back to the throne of Naples, after almost a decade of exile.
+The Austrian armies entered Naples on the 23rd, and restored Ferdinand to the throne of Naples, after almost a decade of exile.

 Meanwhile, Murat escaped from Naples, disguised as a Danish sailor, and sailed to Cannes, in France.
 He was soon caught trying to reclaim his kingdom and executed on 13 October 1815.

 Most Neapolitan fortresses opened their doors immediately after news of Casalanza reached them.
 However, the tenacious General Begani, commanding the garrison of Gaeta, refused to surrender to the Austrians unless under the express order of Joachim Murat.
 Yet, under pressure for several days, and besieged by Austrian, British, Papal and Bourbon troops, the Murattian flag was finally lowered on 5 August, and the defenders released under parole.
 Thus, the last shots of the Napoleonic wars fell upon the shattered walls of Gaeta.